 Why aren't financial advisors legally obligated to ALWAYS act like doctors and lawyers?
 Worse yet, if this happened to my grandparents, then that meant millions of other Americans were also unaware of the blatant conflicts of interest.
 The more I read, the more stories and factoids I uncovered.

 The bottom line is that Americans lose billions of dollars to excessive fees and overly expensive financial products annually.

 In fact, in 2015, the White House Council of Economic Advisers calculated the annual cost of conflicted investment advice to be about $17 billion each year.

 That is why our mission at investor.com is to help everyday Americans by providing an answer to the question, "Can I trust you?"

-At investor.com, we've built a rating system that automatically assesses every single financial advisor in the United States, some 690,000 in total.
-We also rate the largest advisory firms in the country.
+At investor.com, we've built a rating system that assesses every single financial advisory firm in the United States.
+We also provide regulatory reports on over 680,000 individual financial advisors.

 Setup as a consumer advocacy project, at investor.com, Americans are truly put first.
 We do not sell banner ads on the site, nor do we sell the personal information of Americans to the highest bidder.